IMF urges China to tackle financial risks in "clear and coordinated" manner - ExBulletin

 The IMF also warned that Beijing’s stricter regulations against tech sectors have increased political uncertainty.

-The IMF expects the Chinese economy to grow 8.0% this year and 5.6% next year, although the statement said the downside risks to the forecast “s’ accumulate “.
+The IMF expects China’s economy to grow 8.0% this year and 5.6% next year, though the statement says downside risks to the forecast are “mounting.” .

 Sources